German, B.S.

 German Business Option

 This option is designed to introduce German majors to the principles of business administration.
-The curriculum combines an exposure to managerial processes with foreign language competency in German.
+The curriculum combines an exposure to managerial processes with world language competency in German.

 German Engineering Option